I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdffileobject/nf-wdffileobject-wdffileobjectgetdevice.md

 ## -remarks
-For more information about framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.
+For more information about framework file objects, see <a href="https://msdn.microsoft.com/93ec5dd7-8ef0-4cea-9253-ea5d7869d4b8">Framework File Objects</a>.

 The following code example shows how an <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_file_close.md">EvtFileClose</a> callback function can obtain the framework device object that is associated with a specified framework file object.